brendenlake/lab-cognition-perception/course-content/syllabus.md

 ## Classroom Policies

+### Pandemic
+We are all going through difficult times during the pandemic  These include changes in our normal ways of doing things, living arrangements, family responsibilities, concerns about health and wellbeing, etc...
+None of us is really OK all the time.
+If you tell me you're having trouble, I will not judge you or think less of you but will work with you to come up with a pathway forward.
+I hope you can extend me and the TA the same grace.
+You never owe me personal information about your health.
+You are always welcome to talk to me about things that you are going through.
+If I can't help you I might be able to direct you to someone who can.
+If you need extra help or need to miss a class or need more time please just ask.
+We will work with you.

 ### Attendance and tardiness
-Attendance at all classes is required.
+Attendance is necessary, with exceptions made for health and other issues mentioned in the above paragraph.
 The course is cumulative and so that the information you learn on one day will be important for the following day's learning.
 Thus, it is not something you can catch up easily with notes from a friend.
 If you have to be away for a class please let the instructor or TA know in advance.
 Also, students should aim to arrive at class on time as much as possible.
-Frequent tardiness will be reflected in the participation grade due to missed quizzes.
+Frequent tardiness will cause you to miss the quizzes.

 ### Honor code and plagiarism
 All work that students turn in must be their own work.
 For group assignments, all work must have been done by the students on the team and must include an acknowledgements section detailing the contribution of each team member.
 Any outside sources (articles, books, people) must be appropriately cited in written assignments.
 Turning in someone else's work as your own is unacceptable and will result in a failing grade.
 Most importantly, such behavior is academically dishonest and lazy.
 Submit only your own ideas and words.